Patterdale Terrier

 Any patch or spot of white marking on the body or head.
 (Not to be confused with scarring which can cause white hairs to grow in.)

 The docking of tails and cropping of ears in America is legal and remains a personal choice.
 However, as an international registry, the OREBA KENNEL CLUBS is aware that the practices of cropping and docking have been forbidden in some countries.
-In light of these developments, the OREBA REGISTRY KENNEL CLUBS feels that no dog in any ORKC event, including conformation, shall be penalized for a full tail or natural ears.
+In light of these developments, the OREBA REGISTRY KENNEL CLUBS believes that no dog in any ORKC event, including conformation, shall be penalized for having a full tail or natural ears.